We use cookies on this website.

 Can the AI agent securely access our sensitive data?

-Yes, with a strict security architecture: the AI agent only inherits the permissions of the user interacting with it (least privilege principle), authenticates via SSO (SAML 2.0, OAuth 2.0) without additional password management, and encrypts all communications in TLS 1.3.
+Yes, with a strict security architecture: the AI agent only inherits the permissions of the user interacting with it (least privilege principle), authenticates via SSO (SAML 2.0, OAuth 2.0) without additional password management, and encrypts all communications using TLS 1.3.
 Each action is tracked in an immutable audit log with user identity, timestamp, action performed, and target system.
 Your sensitive data remains on your infrastructure (Azure/AWS private cloud or on-premises) without ever passing through third-party public servers.
 This approach ensures GDPR, NIS2, and ISO 27001 compliance.

 What systems can be connected to an AI agent?